The Union of Independent Evangelical Lutheran Congregations in Finland: Brief history

 The origin of the Union of Congregations is the dispute in the Lutheran Evangelical revival movement (which movement was founded by Fredrik Gabriel Hedberg) on 1920s, is the Evangelical Lutheran Church of Finland enough committed to the Lutheran Confessions.
 It actualized when the new law on the freedom of religion in 1923 made it possible to resign the National Church and to form own religious community.
 Majority of the Lutheran Evangelical revival movement remained within the National Church.
 Beyond the foundation of the Union of Congregations was also necessity to go apart from unbiblical teaching.
 The inspiration for founding own free churches came from among other things Confessional Lutheran free churches of German and the Lutheran Church–Missouri Synod.
 The first Evangelical Lutheran free congregation was founded in 1923 in Luopioinen.
 Later congregations in Lahti, Hämeenlinna, Tampere, Veteli and Marttila were founded.
 The leaders had dispute on the doctrine of the atonement in 1924 and it caused that these free Lutheran congregations were divided into two Lutheran church bodies.
 The Union of Congregations is the bigger one.
-The another one is Suomen tunnustuksellinen luterilainen kirkko (official English name is the Confessional Lutheran Church of Finland).
+The other one is Suomen tunnustuksellinen luterilainen kirkko (official English name is the Confessional Lutheran Church of Finland).